A literature review establishes where your dissertation ‘fits in’ to the existing body of knowledge.

 Identifying which articles are important is a stumbling block.
 Asking members of your department or supervisors for key readings can get you started.
-Search engines such as Econlit are crude, but effective ways of searching for relevant papers (although they might miss some important contributions as they depend on how you phrase your search).
+Remember that your university library will likely have many electronic journals and databases in which you can search for papers.
+Databases such as Econlit are helpful, although they might miss some important contributions as they depend on how you phrase your search.
 Once you have a few recent papers you can normally use the bibliography to steer you towards further readings.

 Of course, as well as reading the articles, you need to demonstrate that you understand them.
 The section ‘Effective Reading‘ can help – in particular, many students waste time trying to understand overly complex and irrelevant journal articles.
 Being selective, and understanding what is important, can save huge amounts of time and angst.